Cheesy Bean Dip | Simple 3 Ingredient Recipe

 Step By Step Instructions

-You only need three ingredients to make this cheesy bean dip recipe, but the products you use matter.
+You only need three ingredients to make this cheesy bean dip, but the ingredients you use matter.

 - Start with a can of your favorite refried beans.
-I used Siete Organic Refried Pinto Beans.
-I prefer a simple, clean ingredient list without unnecessary lard, oil, or additives.
-Use any refried beans you like.
+I prefer Siete Organic Refried Pinto Beans. for their simple, clean ingredient list and superior taste, but use any refried beans you like.

 - Fire-roasted salsa adds tomatoes, garlic, and onions, along with a subtle smokiness, which gives the dip fantastic flavor.
 Any brand will work, but a thick consistency works best.

-Note.
 The salsa does the heavy lifting in this cheesy bean dip recipe, so the brand you choose matters.
 A flavorful, thick fire-roasted salsa works best.
 It’s one of my favorite shortcuts because it already has garlic, onions, peppers, and spices.
 I’ve been obsessed with this brand lately.
-If the salsa you use lacks flavor, add extra seasonings like cumin, garlic, smoked paprika, etc.
+If the salsa you use lacks flavor, add extra seasonings such as cumin, garlic, and smoked paprika.

 Tips For Making Cheesy Bean Dip

-- All of the ingredients are adjustable.
-To loosen it up, add more salsa.
+- The ingredients are adjustable.
+To loosen it up, add salsa.
 Cheesier?
 Add more cheese.

 - If you want it completely smooth, add it to a small food processor and pulse it a few times.